NAICNO/Jobanalyzer/code/sonalyze/doc/HOWTO-DATA-SOURCE.md

 below):

 ```
-$ sonalyze daemon file-name ...
+$ sonalyze daemon [options] -- file-name ...
 ```

-When sonalyze is run on a set of log files, the cluster name will be set to `anonymous-cluster.logfiles`.
+When sonalyze is run on a set of data files, the cluster name will be set to `anonymous-cluster.logfiles`.

 ## Cluster names in data and metadata